-A. Canonical Measurements
+A. Creating a Canonical Dataset

-To provide a canonical set of measurements to evaluate and compare the detection methods against we used Cap measurements for ~100 days from June through September 2004 from SLAC to 30 remote hosts at sites shown in Fig. 1.
+To provide a canonical set of measurements to evaluate and compare the detection methods against we used Cap measurements for ~ 100 days from June through September 2004 from SLAC to 30 remote hosts at sites shown in Fig. 1.